autarch/presentations/rust-from-c-with-perl/index.md

 # But ...

-* The parser just returns a JSON string!
+* The parser just returns JSON!

 ```json
 [